bdmendes/bdmendes.github.io/src/content/slides/2025/2025-01-01-lcom-lab-work.md

     - The C language
 - Computer Architecture
     - How a computer works, namely memory and I/O management
-- Software Design and Testing Laboratory
-    - How to design a high-level application
 - Operating Systems
     - How a kernel works; how programs are compiled
+- Software Design and Testing Laboratory
+    - How to design a high-level application; version-control systems

 If you are not familiar with these topics, you **must** use these first classes to catch up!
 Speak up.